Criminal Law and the Wire in Baltimore (LW109D)

 This course provides students with a study of the essential elements of design- line, shape, texture, value and color, combined with an exploration into the artist as visionary.
 Fulfills fine arts core requirement.
 Prerequisite for most studio arts courses.
 Requirement for visual arts majors with a concentration in studio arts and studio art minors.

 Mary Beth Akre is an Associate Professor in the Department of Fine Arts.
 She received a B.A. from Loyola College, a B.F.A. from the Maryland Institute College of Art, and a M.F.
 A. from Radford University.
-Her artwork is primarily landscape paintings, but she has been experimenting with photography and encaustic mixed media compositions.
-Her paintings can be found in numerous corporate, public, and private collections, including the Cancer Center at the University Medical Center at Princeton Plainsboro in Princeton, NJ.
-Ms. Akre is committed to service to the Baltimore community and has served as a volunteer cook with Loyola’s last Sunday at Beans and Bread.
+Her artwork is primarily landscape paintings that are completed on-site around northern Baltimore County and southern York County.
+She has been exploring issues of sustainability and climate change in her teaching and artwork.
+Her paintings can be found in numerous corporate, public, and private collections, including the Infusion Center at the University Medical Center at Princeton Plainsboro in Princeton, NJ.
+Ms. Akre serves as a cook for St. Ignatius church's Loaves and Fishes meal program for people experiencing homelessness in Baltimore.
+Along with her students, she contributes bags of food to VIVA House, another Loyola community partner.